 Morgantown is a medium-sized city located in the state of West Virginia.
-With a population of 30,549 people and 20 constituent neighborhoods, Morgantown is the fourth largest community in West Virginia.
+With a population of 29,219 people and 24 constituent neighborhoods, Morgantown is the third largest community in West Virginia.

 Morgantown real estate is some of the most expensive in West Virginia, although Morgantown house values don't compare to the most expensive real estate in the U.S.

 Of important note, Morgantown is also a city of artists.
 Morgantown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Morgantown’s character.

 Also of interest is that Morgantown has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.15% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because Morgantown has a very large number of students who are 18 years or older and in college, it is thought of as a college town.
 This has a major influence on local Morgantown lifestyle, entertainment, and culture in general.
 Life in Morgantown is very much tied to the academic calendar: when students return from the summer break in the fall, one will notice them out and about, buying groceries, out with friends, and generally getting re-acquainted with each other.
 In Morgantown people study hard and play hard, and there is ample opportunity to do both.

 Morgantown, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.